Your rights

 For occupational illness, the time limit is one year from finding out the cause of the illness.

-If the occupational injury or illness is reported to NAV after more than one year, NAV may still approve it if it is clearly documented that it is an occupational injury or illness.
-Even so, we cannot normally grant exemptions from the time limit if the injury has healed without permanent damage at the time NAV receives notice of the injury.
+If the occupational injury or illness is reported to Nav after more than one year, Nav may still approve it if it is clearly documented that it is an occupational injury or illness.
+Even so, we cannot normally grant exemptions from the time limit if the injury has healed without permanent damage at the time Nav receives notice of the injury.

 Approval of injury